tobiassalem/CreativeTwitchApp/readme.md

 * Gradle build tool - @See https://gradle.org/
 * Retrofit network library. - @See http://square.github.io/retrofit/
 * Clean Code by Robert C. Martin - @See https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882

+### Work in progress
+* Android MVP and Material Design
+* Classes about to be deprecated (since they are no longer needed)
+    * TopGamesActivityMaterial - original paralell implemententation of material design (logic now in GameListFragment)
+    * TopGamesActivity - original implementation of main activity.
+    We now have MainActivity which does app setup and performs no logic on it's own.
+It adds GameListFragment.
+    * BaseActivity - with the classes above gone, there is no need for this one either.
+* GameListFragment could also be named TopGamesFragment (not decided yet).
+* With Android MVP both TopGamesActivity and TopGamesFragment would implement TopGamesView

+* With Android MVP we have
+    * TwitchAPIInteractor which connects to the actual TwitchAPI (logic previously in BaseActivity and BaseFragment ends up here)
+    * TopGamesView - implemented by TopGamesFragment
+    * TopGamesPresenter - managing all listeners and callback hook methods

+* Android MVP structure
+    * The View (Activity / Fragment) creates the Presenter, optionally with the interactor in the constructor.
+    * The Interactor is the only one making API calls to the backend API.
+    * The Presenter handles all callback and listener logic.
+    * The Presenter calls the direct view update methods.
+    * The View only accepts data and updates its view / UI components accordingly.
+    * Backend API ----> Interactor ----> Presenter ---> View